 Is your babys Baltic Amber necklace the real deal?
 There's a lot of amber on the market in New Zealand right now and at first glance it's difficult to tell if it's genuine Baltic Amber or plain amber, copal, or plastic.
 Try one of these tests to determine if the amber you have is authentic.

-The longer you leave it to ditch your childs dummy, the more attached they will become to it.
+Is it time to ditch your toddler's dummy?
+The longer you leave it to get rid of your toddler's dummy, the more attached they will become to it.
 Bite the bullet while they're young and the agony will be less in the long run (although it may not feel like it at the time!).
 Make a start and follow these 10 simple steps.

 Do you think your child is depressed?
 Childhood depression rarely has a single cause and its usually a combination of factors that depend on your childs innate coping abilities.
 We take a look at the causes of childhood depression, signs and symptoms, getting help, treatment, supporting your child and improving communication.